dongdongbh/plagiarize-cheaker/Readme.md

 ![Result](./img/result.png "Result of similarity comparison between PDF documents")

 ## How It Works
-1. Preparation: The script first removes any existing review folders in the specified data directory to start fresh.
+1. **Preparation**: The script first removes any existing review folders in the specified data directory to start fresh.
-2. Text Extraction and Filtering: For each PDF submission, the script extracts text, filters out sentences matching those in the provided question and cover letter documents, and then saves the filtered text for comparison.
+2. **Text Extraction and Filtering**: For each PDF submission, the script extracts text, filters out sentences matching those in the provided question and cover letter documents, and then saves the filtered text for comparison.
-3. Comparison: Documents are compared pairwise to calculate similarity scores.
+3. **Comparison**: Documents are compared pairwise to calculate similarity scores.
 Cases where the similarity exceeds the configured threshold are flagged for review.
-4. Review Folders: For each student involved in a flagged case, a folder is created containing their submission, the submissions they're compared with, and a CSV report detailing the comparisons.
+4. **Review Folders**: For each student involved in a flagged case, a folder is created containing their submission, the submissions they're compared with, and a CSV report detailing the comparisons.

 ## License